R3voA3/3den-Enhanced/ENH_Changelog.md

 - All attributes now have "scriptName" defined for debugging
 - Added a Debug Tool to log all active scripts and mission EHs to .rpt
 - Various translation improvements
+- AI Features and AI Skill as well as Allow Fleeing attributs have been merged into category AI

 *removed*
 - Credits GUI and all related functions